Practice Aptitude Tests

 We set up Practice Aptitude Tests to help people practice and we’re proud to say that we’ve now helped over 9 million people all over the world.

-As well as a huge vault of practice tests, we’ve also created an aptitude test resource hub full of articles and videos to help you improve.
+As well as a huge vault of online assessments, we’ve also created an aptitude test resource hub full of articles and videos to help you improve.
 Get started with our top aptitude test tips.

 I liked the tests.
 They had interesting questions and having to assess situations where you need to take strategic decisions which would impact the organization in the longer run is astounding.